hanna1909/data-challenges-updated/07-ML-Ops/05-User-interface/02-Taxifare-website/README.md

 [//]: # ( challenge instructions )

-We saw in the previous challenge how to plug a website to our **Prediction API** in order to allow regular users to make prediction.
+We saw in the previous challenge how to plug a website to our **Prediction API** in order to allow regular users to make predictions.

 Now let's create our own website ! 🔥